The Death of Lorie Atikian

 Stephen Barrett, M.D.

 Hanswille advocated an organic, vegetarian diet.
-He sold the Atikians a special juicer for $400 alleging that their own juicer "burned the nutrition" out of fruits.
-Among the special products the Atikians purchased from Hanswille were a bottle of baby oil that cost $16, a bar of soap costing $7.40, and a 3 kg box of laundry detergent that cost $35.99.
+He sold the Atikians a juicer for $400 after alleging that their own juicer "burned the nutrition" out of fruits.
+Among the products the Atikians purchased from Hanswille were a bottle of baby oil that cost $16, a bar of soap costing $7.40, and a 3 kg box of laundry detergent that cost $35.99.

-This article was posted on March 29, 2009.
+This article was revised on April 17, 2014.